 I am grateful to call Denver home where I grew up with my four siblings and parents, and where I lovingly parent my five children.
 I attended both Metro State and University of Colorado Denver on Auraria Campus, and now nourish my thriving private therapy practice in northwest Denver.
 My family and friends bridge ethnicities, cultures and generations.
 We are continually learning from each other and creating meaningful bonds.

 My General Philosophy

 We need each other!
-We all have a driving need for human connection.
-Safe, secure and nurturing relationships where we can give and receive care and compassion.
+We all have a driving need for human connection in safe, secure and nurturing relationships where we can give and receive love, care and compassion.

 Emotions matter!
 Our emotions are simply the traffic lights of our observations, thoughts and actions.
 Emotions cue us to our inner and outer experiences.
 When we pay attention to our emotional experience, they guide us to our needs and help us to be intentional in our thoughts, actions and interactions.

 Culture matters!
 Our race, ethnicity, sexuality, gender identity, ability, spirituality and cultural identities interact with our temperament, self concept and how we relate to others.
 Our cultures organize the meanings we make of our emotional experiences and universal needs.

 My Way of Counseling